gavinlyonsrepo/RpiMotorLib/README.md

 * Name: RpiMotorLib
 * Title: Raspberry pi motor library.
 * Description: A python 3 library for various motors and servos to connect to a raspberry pi.
-Currently two Categories in library
+There are three categories in library.
+Stepper motors , Dc Motors and Servos.

+1. Stepper motor
-(1) 28BYJ-48 Stepper motor + ULN2003 driver board
+    * Unipolar 28BYJ-48 Stepper motor controlled by ULN2003 driver module
+    * Bipolar Nema 11 Stepper motor controlled by L298N H-Bridge Motor controller module.
+    * Bipolar Nema 11 Stepper motor controlled by Stepper Motor Driver Carrier

+2. DC motors
+    * DC motor controlled by L298N Motor controller module.
+    * DC motor controlled by a transistor.

-(2) Servo GPIO PWM
+3. Servo GPIO PWM

-Should Work on any servo with 20mS duty cycle/50Hz frequency control signal and 180 degree rotation.
-Tested on:
+        * Tested on:
-	(1) Tower pro Digital micro servo SG90
+        * Tower pro Digital SG90 micro servo
-	(2) Hitec HS422 servo
+        * Hitec HS422 servo
-	(3) Tower pro MG996R Servo
+        * Tower pro MG996R Servo

-The end user can import this library into their projects and then control the components with single lines of code.
+The end user can import this library into their projects and then control the components with short snippets of code.
+The library is modular so user can just import the section they need.
+A lot of this code will work on similar components/modules just has not. been tested due to parts lacking or time constraints.
+For example:
+The A4998 code should also work on DRV-8825 or similar.
+The L298N code should work with a L9110S or similar.
+The Servo code should  on any servo that I am of aware of.

 * Author: Gavin Lyons
 * URL: https://github.com/gavinlyonsrepo/RpiMotorLib